Road to Cocoanut Grove, 1910’s Stereopticon Image

 In so many ways, it was such an innocent time.

 Yet innocence, I suppose, is a relative term given meaning only in strict relationship to the lessons of its contrapuntal “shadow,” experience.
 And we, all of us, adult and child alike, are becoming experienced.
 Like it or not.
 It’s as if a process has begun with no clear starting date, nor a knowable end in sight.
 And it all seems to be somehow accelerating.
 As expressed by poet Billy Collins, “there are speed lines on everything.”

-(By itself, the inevitable seque into the future is not necessarily a bad thing.
+(By itself, the inevitable segue into the future is not necessarily a bad thing.
 Not at all.
-But in our case, the extent of the unknown and its importance seem to offer an opportunity– or maybe invitation, possibly even an urgent demand– to seek new and more useful answers to some of the great o’er-looming questions now hitting us all so hard right in the face: where do we now stand in relation to one another?
+But in our case, the extent of the unknown and a entirely new range of dangers, and possibilities, seems to invite us, or possibly demand—that we seek better and more useful answers to some of the great o’er-looming questions even now hitting us all so hard right in the face: where do we now stand in relation to one another?
 What exactly is happening here, and what are we to do with it all?
 Where are we to go from here, and what, if any, are our real choices in the matter?
 Oh yeah, and how?

 What has been lost?

 THE questions are both daunting and without number, and plausible answers both elusive and difficult to fathom.
 Yet for some reason I cannot know, but have learned to trust absolutely, I have hope.

 (Click to view larger; return by back-arrow.)